-In this post, which remains a work in progress, we examine the performance of some popular open source optimization libraries that are intended for use in a derivative-free manner.
+In this post, which now has a sequel, we examine the performance of some popular open source optimization libraries that are intended for use in a derivative-free manner.
 We compare their ability to find minima of analytic functions with known properties.
 After forming some tentative views and shortlisting, we turn to their performance on log-likelihood functions arising in the estimation of parameters for a time series filter.

 This exercise was intended to inform, in some small way, the choice of parameter optimization methods for time series algorithms.
 In order to address noisy, skewed, intermittent, lurching data that we see in real live instrumented processes, it is often necessary to use models whose parameters or hyper-parameters are analytically inconvenient (e.g. no derivatives).
 Sometimes automatic differentiation is possible, and that will be considered in a future post, but for now we assume that isn't the case.